-The surname ARREDONDO has it origin in the cantabrian town of the same name, located in the Ruesga valley.
-From there, part to the conquest of Granada, in order of the King Ferdinand the Catholic, Lord of those lands, Sir Lope García de Arredondo, with his three children: Juan, Hernán and Diego.
+The surname ARREDONDO has its origin in the cantabrian town of the same name, located in Ruesga valley.
+This was the location where the conquest of Granada began, by order of the King Ferdinand the Catholic who was the lord of that land, with Sir Lope García de Arredondo and his three children: Juan, Hernán and Diego.

-In the various battles, the oldest loses a leg and go back to the Ruesga valley, becoming by male in Arredondo Lord.
-The youngest dies in combat and the second one is injured in the battle and evacuated to Úbeda, where he gets married with Mrs. María de Valenzuela.
-Their descendants are the ones that will give origin to this branch of the surname Arredondo, that since then until nowadays, has given to the region many men of letters, politics and important military.
+In the various battles, the oldest son lost a leg, so he went back to Ruesga valley and became a Lord of Arredondo.
+The youngest son died in combat and the second son was wounded in battle and taken to Úbeda, where he married Ms. María de Valenzuela.
+Their descendants were the ones giving origin to this branch of the surname Arredondo.
+Since then, and until our current time, this surname has provided the region with many relevant men of letters, politicians and renowned people serving in the military.